Masa7452/microtask/README.md

-# 🚀 Microtask Momentum
+# 🚀 Microtask

-Microtask Momentum is a straightforward and minimalist To-Do list application.
+Microtask is a straightforward and minimalist To-Do list application.
 Built with React and the shadcn/ui component library, it offers a clean and easy-to-use interface for basic task management.

-You can now access Microtask Momentum from anywhere!
+You can now access Microtask from anywhere!
 Check it out here:

 [https://microtask.vercel.app/](https://microtask.vercel.app/)